General Jean Étienne Championnet

 Pronunciation:

-Continuing to command a division in the Army of the Moselle, Championnet served at the fighting of Aldenhoven, and later took Juliers and Cologne.
-By May of 1795 he was under Kléber, and in September he took part in taking Dusseldorf.
-1796 saw Championnet serving at the passage of the Rhine at Neuwied, victorious at Camberg, besiesing the fort at Koenigstein, and fighting at Amberg and Wurzburg.
+Now commanding a division in the Army of the Sambre and Meuse, Championnet served at the fighting of Aldenhoven, and later took Juliers and Cologne.
+By May of 1795 he was serving under Kléber and in September he participated in taking Dusseldorf.
+1796 saw Championnet serving at the passage of the Rhine at Neuwied, he was victorious at Camberg, he laid siege to the fort at Koenigstein, and he fought at Amberg and Wurzburg.

-Instead of going to Egypt, Championnet went back to the Army of Mainz to command a division of the advance guard in August.
-In October, he was named commander-in-chief of the Army of Rome, replacing Gouvion St. Cyr, but he did not take up this command until November.
-January of 1799 showed the world his skillful abilities, as he was forced to evacuate Rome with his army.
-Wasting no time, Championnet won the battle of Civita Castellana and re-entered Rome, then went on to take Capua and Naples.
-Named commander-in-chief of the Army of Naples, he quit his command in February, and then was arrested in March.
+In October of 1798 Championnet was named commander-in-chief of the Army of Rome, replacing Gouvion St. Cyr, but he did not take up this command until November.
+Before long he was forced to evacuate Rome with his army.
+However, wasting no time, Championnet won the battle of Civita Castellana and re-entered Rome in January, then went on to take Capua and Naples.
+Named commander-in-chief of the Army of Naples, he quit his command in February, and then was arrested in Milan in March.
 Charges were brought against him including disobeying the orders of the government and seizing the public funds of Naples, but these were possibly political moves against him by his enemies, including General Macdonald.
 By July a military tribunal had acquitted him of all charges and he was named commander-in-chief of the Army of the Alps, under Joubert's overall command of the campaign.

 Notes